Volunteers are an important part of the Achilles community and take on numerous roles, such as:

 While their general role is to accompany disabled runners during the course of a workout or race, on any given day an Achilles volunteer will function as a member’s eyes, ears, guide, and motivator.
 But ask any Achilles volunteer why they do it, and you’ll hear the same answer, over and over: they get back as much as they give, and more.

 To become an Achilles volunteer you must complete a volunteer application form.
-You can download a pdf of the form below and fax or mail it to us.
+Download a pdf of the paper form below and fax or mail it to us.

 42 West 38th Street